2023 Specialized Tarmac SL7 vs Aethos vs Roubaix vs Allez

 Pronounced as Ay-thoss, the naming is based on the Greek word Ethos, meaning character.

-With its weight below the minimum of 6.8kg mandated by the UCI, the Aethos will not feature in professional cycling.
+With its weight below the minimum of 6.8kg mandated by the UCI, the Specialized Aethos will not feature in professional cycling.
 Like the Tarmac, the S-Works frames use the FACT 12r carbon, and non S-Works frame use the FACT 10r carbon.

 There are five models in the Aethos lineup based on its groupset setup.
 It’s also available in frameset only for Specialized and S-Works editions.